Calm Voices, Calmer Kids

 Parents know that in the midst of the mayhem, staying calm (aka not yelling) is a golden rule.
 But unless you're made of stone, it's pretty tough to maintain a measured tone when you're dealing with kids day in and day out.
-They can be unruly and messy.
-They dawdle when you're rushing.
-They push buttons.
-They.
-Don't.
-Listen.
-And then there are the true high-anxiety scenarios, like when your 3-year-old is trying to flush six pairs of socks down the toilet or your 16-year-old crashes the car through the garage door.
+When parents yell, "they've lost it," says Dr. Steven G. Dickstein, a child and adolescent psychiatrist.
+"They're overwhelmed with anger or frustration."

-Harsh, out-of-control parents don't get their point across because emotions can overcome the message.
-They will also likely escalate the situation and their children's aggression, be it verbal or physical.
-And if parents yell all the time, Dr. Dickstein notes, "kids may either shut down or ignore it because it's nothing new."
-Adds Kara Gebhart Uhl, a mother of three and the blogger behind Pleiades Bee, , "Sometimes, a whispered 'I'm very disappointed with your actions' is much more startling to a child than a three-minute, screaming rant."
+- Heard it all before: If parents yell all the time, Dr. Dickstein notes, "kids may either shut down or ignore it because it's nothing new."
+Adds Kara Gebhart Uhl, a mother of three and the blogger behind Pleiades Bee, , "Sometimes, a whispered 'I'm very disappointed with your actions' is much more startling to a child than a screaming rant."

 Tips for Parents

-Long agrees with Dr. Fernandez's observation that when parents say it's impossible to not yell, they're not setting themselves up for success.
+Time management: Trying to do too much causes stress.
 "The times I lose it are the times when I'm already overtaxing myself," Long says.
-"The time to do bills is not when the kids are at the table doing an art project.
-I'm a young mother.
-Other young mothers feel it's boring to sit with their kids when they eat their lunch.
-Well, get over it!
-Once you sit down with them, you can engage with them.
-Just be there with your kids; it's less likely they'll throw their breakfast on the floor."
+"The time to do bills is not when the kids are at the table doing an art project."
+She notes that parents trying to multi-task increases the risk of kids misbehaving.
+"Just be there with your kids; it's less likely they'll throw their breakfast on the floor."

-All the parents interviewed for this article had one key piece of advice: Take a break and breathe.
+Count to 10: All the parents interviewed for this article had one key piece of advice: Take a break and breathe.
 It's important to recognize when you're about to lose control so you can step away from the situation, even leaving the room when you can do it safely.
 (A mom who tells her child she's taking a time out is modeling self-calming behavior.)
 "I'm not a yeller," Uhl says.
 "But when I feel myself becoming hot with frustration and I hear myself getting louder and louder, I stop, check myself, take a deep breath and start over."

 "I also make a point of always following up quickly with something along the lines of, 'Even when I lose my temper, I still love you,'" Janzen adds.
 "I think the running theme is to try to keep the eruptions from undermining their trust or security.
 No matter what happens, I'm still the same slightly ridiculous but well-intentioned daddy who loves them."